Terms and Conditions of SAAS Agreement

 “Effective Date” means the date of commencement of the Services as specified in the Order Summary;

 “Force Majeure Event” means an event, or a series of related events, that is outside the reasonable control of the party affected (including [failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars]);

 “Intellectual Property Rights” means all intellectual property rights wherever in the world, whether registrable or unregistrable, registered or unregistered, including any application or right of application for such rights (and these “intellectual property rights” include copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trade marks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs);

 “Maintenance Services” means the general maintenance of the Platform and Services, and the application of Updates and Upgrades;

-“Order Form” means the document of the same name executed by the Provider and the Customer evidencing the acceptance by the Customer of the offer of Services to be delivered in accordance with this Agreement.
+“Order” means the online order process whereby the Customer selects the Solution and Plan for the Services and accepts the offer of Services to be delivered by the Provider in accordance with this Agreement.

 “Permitted Purpose” means the business carried out by the Provider;